Pon-Dinesh-kumar/100-days-of-front-end/log.md

 **Progress:** Continuing to dive deeper into the world of CSS and unlocking more possibilities for creative and engaging web design.

 #100DaysOfCode #CSS #WebDevelopment

+### Day 66: CSS Keyframes

+Date: [Date]

+Today's Progress:
+- Explored CSS keyframes for creating animations.
+- Learned how to define animation stages and set animation properties.

+Thoughts:
+CSS keyframes are a powerful tool for adding dynamic animations to web pages.
+I'm amazed by the level of creativity and interactivity that can be achieved with CSS animations.
+Excited to incorporate these animations into my future projects!

+#100DaysOfCode #CSS #Animations #WebDevelopment